-- B17 The Proponent must undertake further modelling of groundwater drawdown, tunnel inflows and saline water migration prior to finalising the design of the tunnel.
-The scope of modelling must be developed in consultation with DPI (Water) and include the results of all groundwater monitoring, including additional baseline data collected post exhibition of the EIS.
+- B26 The Proponent must take all feasible and reasonable measures to limit operational groundwater inflows into each tunnel to no greater than one litre per second across any given kilometre. - B27 The Proponent must undertake further modelling of groundwater drawdown, tunnel inflows and saline water migration prior to finalising the design of the tunnel and undertaking any works that would impact on groundwater flows or levels.
+The modelling must be undertaken in consultation with DPI (Water) and include the results of at least 12 months of current baseline groundwater monitoring data.
 The results of the modelling must be documented in a Groundwater Modelling Report.
 The Groundwater Modelling Report must be finalised in accordance with the Australian Groundwater Modelling Guidelines (National Water Commission, 2012) and prepared in consultation with DPI (Water).
-The Groundwater Modelling Report must include, but not be limited to: - (a) justification for model and layer choice; - (b) specification of matrix hydraulic and storage parameters for each layer; - (c) statistical evaluation of the model's calibration; - (d) details of the groundwater monitoring data inputs (levels and quality); - (e) assessment of impacts of groundwater drawdown, taking into consideration the NSW Aquifer Interference Policy (DPI, 2012), including potential impacts on the Mason Park and Homebush Bay saltmarsh/wetlands and licensed bores potentially affected by the SSI; - (f) a comparison of the results with the modelling results detailed in the document referred to in condition A2(b); and - (g) documentation of any additional measures that would be implemented to manage and/or mitigate groundwater impacts not previously identified or identified but at a smaller scale.
+The Groundwater Modelling Report must include, but not be limited to: - (a) justification for layer choice; - (b) specification of matrix hydraulic and storage parameters for each layer; - (c) statistical evaluation of the model's calibration; - (d) details of the groundwater monitoring data inputs (levels and quality); - (e) details of the proposed groundwater model update and validation as additional data is collected; - (f) assessment of impacts of groundwater drawdown, taking into consideration the NSW Aquifer Interference Policy (DPI, 2012), including potential impacts on licensed bores and groundwater dependent ecosystems; - (g) a comparison of the results with the modelling results detailed in the document referred to in condition A2(b); and - (h) documentation of any additional measures that would be implemented to manage and/or mitigate groundwater impacts not previously identified or identified but at a smaller scale.